Selected Writings on Our Animal Instinctual Passions

 Throwing the Baby

 with the Bathwater

-No Such Thing
+No Such Thing as Blind

 Please note that the text below was written by the feeling-being ‘Peter’ while ‘he’ lived in a pragmatic

 (methodological), still-in-control/same-way-of-being Virtual Freedom before becoming actually free.

 Instinctual Survival Passions

 instinct – Innate impulsion; a natural